sand7242/ds-big-data-case-study/README.md

 [NYC Taxi and Limo data on AWS](https://registry.opendata.aws/nyc-tlc-trip-records-pds/)
 [NYC Yellow Cab galvanize DSI capstone](https://github.com/mkls2319/NYC_Yellow_Cab)
 ## Presentations
 At the end of the day your group will be expected to present for 5-10 minutes on your findings.
-You can do this directly from your Jupyter notebooks (but realize that the audience is not going to read your code - use figures/plots and make results clear!)
+You can do this directly from your README.

-Cover the following in your presentation.
+Cover the following in your presentation:

-   1. Talk about what you planned to accomplish
-   2. How you organized yourselves as a team
-   3. How you accessed the data
+   1. How you accessed the data
+   2. A description of what's in the data (EDA)
-   4. How you decided on the question to answer
+   3. How you decided on the question to answer
-   5. Your workflow (how did your work evolve from local to cloud development?)
+   4. Your workflow (how did your work evolve from local to cloud development?)
-   6. Things learned along the way.
+   5. Things learned along the way.